DuncanBScruggs/sqlHeroes/readme.md

 # SQL Heroes

-learning to use mwsql and php
+learning to use mysql and php